DobreAlexandru/eWallet/README.md

 The signature canvas has been made possible using the react-signature-canvas library.\
 The picture upload button is the beforementioned useUpload custom hook I've built, but this time it accepts .png format types.
 ## Limitations
+While I back my idea and hope we'll see something close to this in the near future, for security reasons, I don't believe a normal email & password login would be the most secure way for citizens to store their data.\
+Due to the way I've designed the app, the user can modify any personal data.
+This option will have to go, and any change the user wishes to make would have to go through a check process first, by building an admin platform.\
+I've tried adding animated transitions between routes, but due to me wishing the app would look just as good on mobile as it does on desktop, I had to decide against it, because the exit animations would give the mobile versions a slow feel to the app.\

 ## What I'd change
 - I've built the app before React 18.0 released.
-Probably one of the first things I'd change if I were to update would be to switch from using uuid to generate unique codes to the useID hook that's included in this new version.\
+Probably one of the first things I'd change if I were to update would be to switch from using uuid to generate unique codes to the useID hook that's included in this new version.
+- The User and Tickets tabs are not hidden behind a protected route.
+This makes it so that every user could check other users data if they get access to the QR code.
+While not ideal and quick to fix, I kept it this way because it would make the presentation easier.
+- Stripe also offers the possibility to pay using wallets, such as Apple Pay and Google Pay.
+I'll consider adding those options as well in the future.
+- In the Finance tab, I'd alter the UI and add another helper function that would allow the user to visualize data based on different months.
+## Bugs
+- Some animations, such as opening popovers, happen twice on Safari 15.4.
+-